msysbio/microbetag/README.md

 Edges are then annotated with pathway complements and seed complementarities that may represent cross-feeding relationships.

-In this repository you may find:

-- in the current `develop` branch, the precalculation steps/scripts to build `microbetagDB`
-- in the [`preprocess`](https://github.com/hariszaf/microbetag/tree/preprocess) branch, the microbetag-preprocessing stand-alone tool, provided as a Docker image
-- in the [`user-bins`](https://github.com/hariszaf/microbetag/tree/user-bins) branch, a stand-alone version of microbetag to use with custom genomes, instead of mapping taxa to the GTDB representative genomes, provided as a Docker image too

-For tutorials on how to use the different parts of the `microbetag` software ecosystem, please go through our [documentation website](https://hariszaf.github.io/microbetag/).
-For any issues, feel free to [open an issue](https://github.com/hariszaf/microbetag/issues/new) here on GitHub or contact us on the [Matrix microbetag community](https://matrix.to/#/#microbetagcommunity:matrix.org).

 ## Graphical User Interphase (GUI)